19th Annual Federal Court Boot Camp: The Nuts and Bolts (in California)

 Weintraub | Tobin

-Over the course of her career, Jessica has litigated cases in the fields of entertainment, international law, private equity and corporate transactions, real estate, and environmental law, among others.
-She handles cases on behalf of both plaintiffs and defendants and has represented clients in cases before both federal and state courts, in California and across the country.
+Over the course of her career, Jessica has litigated cases in the fields of entertainment, international law, private equity and corporate transactions, breach of contract, and fraud, among others.
+She handles cases on behalf of both plaintiffs and defendants and has appeared before federal and state courts across the country.

 She has been selected to the Super Lawyers Rising Stars list from 2014-2020.
 She is also an active member of the Los Angeles County Bar Association, the Los Angeles County Museum of Art (LACMA) and the Los Angeles Conservancy.